syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 The .NET MAUI Popup (SfPopup) allows showing the popup content at various positions.

-The following list of options are available to position the SfPopup in the desired position:
+The following list of options is available to position the SfPopup in the desired position:

 * `Center Positioning`: Use the `SfPopup.IsOpen` property or `SfPopup.Show` method to display the SfPopup at the center.
 * `Absolute Positioning`: Use the `SfPopup.Show(x-position, y-position)` to display the SfPopup at the specified X and y position.